 - Offices and contact centres: Coronavirus workplace guidance

 To tackle the spread of coronavirus, the Welsh Government introduced regulations (“the Coronavirus Regulations”) in March which imposed strict restrictions on gatherings, the movement of people and the operation of businesses, including closures in Wales.
-The Welsh Government is now following a cautious approach to easing this lockdown and re-opening work places.
+Since then the Welsh Government has introduced a number of new time bound measures which have included local lockdowns and a firebreak lockdown, in an attempt to minimise the spread of coronavirus in Wales.

 In these difficult times the safety, health and wellbeing of everyone is of paramount importance to us.
 We have produced this guidance to help employers and employees in the creative industry sector understand what we believe is important and how everyone should approach the shared endeavour of safe work.